 Our Food Systems Team is led by Courtney Long, (515) 460-3227.

-Other team members include: Kaley Hohenshell and Bre Miller (community food systems); Teresa Wiemerslage and Chelsea Krist (farm to school/farm to institution); Lisa Bates (Iowa Retail Initiative, interior design strategies); and Shannon Coleman (food safety, value-added).
+Other team members include: Kaley Hohenshell and Bre Miller (community food systems); Teresa Wiemerslage; Chelsea Krist; and Krista Smith (farm to school/farm to institution); Lisa Bates (Iowa Retail Initiative, interior design strategies); and Shannon Coleman (food safety, value-added).